mohsseha/finance_docs_expertments/README.md

 /VTR/10-K/0000740260-25-000052/
 ```

-### Processed Files

-Within each accession number directory, you will find the following files:
+**What files are in each filing directory?**

--   `clean-text-for-llm.txt`: This file contains the clean, narrative text of the filing, with HTML, XBRL, and other markup removed.
-It is suitable for natural language processing and analysis.
+-   `clean-text-for-llm.txt`: The clean, narrative text of the filing, with HTML, XBRL, and other markup removed.
--   `xbrl-data-markdown.md`: This file contains structured financial data extracted from the filing's inline XBRL tags, presented in markdown tables for easy readability.
+-   `xbrl-data-markdown.md`: Structured financial data extracted from the filing's inline XBRL tags, presented in markdown tables.

-## Limitations

-The processing scripts (`extract_text.py` and `batch_process_filings.py`) have the following limitations, which affect the content of the processed files:
+**What are the limitations of the data?**

--   **Images are not included**: Any images or graphical content within the filings are skipped and not converted to text (i.e., no OCR is performed).
+-   **Images are not included**: Images and graphical content are not processed.
--   **Complex table structures may be lost**: While the XBRL data is extracted into markdown tables, complex HTML tables in the narrative text are converted to plain text, which may result in a loss of their original structure.
+-   **Complex table structures may be lost**: HTML tables in the narrative text are converted to plain text, potentially losing their original structure.
--   **Exhibits and other documents**: The processing focuses on the main filing documents (8-K, 10-K, 10-Q) and key exhibits (EX-99.1, EX-99.2).
-Other documents, such as XBRL schema files, are excluded.
+-   **Limited scope of documents**: Processing focuses on main filing documents (8-K, 10-K, 10-Q) and key exhibits (EX-99.1, EX-99.2).
--   **XBRL data is simplified**: The XBRL extraction is basic and captures inline XBRL tags.
-It does not parse the full XBRL taxonomy to establish complex relationships between financial concepts.
+-   **Simplified XBRL data**: The XBRL extraction is basic and does not parse the full XBRL taxonomy for complex financial relationships.